sund/auto-gitlab-backup/README.md

 ### Prerequisites

-Deploy a working GitLab installation and verify you can back it up with the rake task as documented in the [GitLab Documents](http://doc.gitlab.com/ce/raketasks/backup_restore.html).
+Deploy a working GitLab Omnibus installation and verify you can back it up with the rake task as documented in the [GitLab Documents](http://doc.gitlab.com/ce/raketasks/backup_restore.html).

 #### Set up gitlab to expire backups